When to Hire a Workers Comp Lawyer

 He doesn’t really, but pain shooting through your shoulder and neck makes you think he did.

-Whether it turns out to a pulled muscle or a slipped disc, you’re going to need medical help.
+Whether it turns out to be a pulled muscle or a slipped disc, you’re going to need medical help.
 That means you’re about to enter the workers compensation maze.

 Who you gonna call?